shijistar/enum-plus/README.md

 ## Localization

 `enum-plus` does not include built-in internationalization capabilities by default.
-Therefore, the `label` field of enum members is treated as a plain string and returns the original text directly.
+Therefore, the `label` field of enum items is treated as a plain string and returns the original text directly.

 To add localization support to `enum-plus`, the simplest way is to install the corresponding [i18n plugin](#plugin-system), such as `@enum-plus/plugin-i18next`, which automatically passes the values of the `label` and `name` fields to i18next for translation.